qupath/qupath-docs/docs/deep/wsinfer.md

 qupath.ext.wsinfer.WSInfer.runInference("kaczmarj/pancancer-lymphocytes-inceptionv4.tcga")
 ```

-where the `selectAnnotation()` line was added when I pressed the {guilabel}`Annotations` button in the WSInfer dialog, and the following line runs the specified models (creating tiles automatically).
+where the `selectAnnotation()` line was added when I pressed the {guilabel}`Annotations` button in the WSInfer dialog, and the following line runs the specified model (creating tiles automatically).

 To process in batch, I would need to